LeSpocky/ptxdist/doc/ref_rule_file_layout.rst

 What ``world/prepare`` does depends on some variable settings.

-If the package’s rule file defines ``<PKG>_CONF_TOOL`` to ``NO``, this stage is simply does nothing.
+If the package’s rule file defines ``<PKG>_CONF_TOOL`` to ``NO``, this stage simply does nothing.

 All rules files can create the ``<PKG>_CONF_ENV`` variable and should define it at least to ``$(CROSS_ENV)`` (the default) if the prepare stage